Adiabatic lapse rate of real gases: Adiabatic curves

 with \footnote{In the calculation of $\phi(T)$ there is an arbitrary function $f(T)$ that comes from the derivation of the contribution of the molecular interactions to the canonical partition function.
 However, it is fixed to zero in order to reproduce the adiabatic curves for the virial expansion reported in Ref.~\cite{LR2}.}

 where

 represent the partition functions corresponding to translations, rotations, and vibrations, respectively \cite{mcquarrie,Mayer1958,mayerVirial}.
-In the eqs. above, $M$ is the molecular mass, $h$ is the Planck constant, $\theta_\text{rot}$ is a constant related to the characteristic rotational temperatures of the gas molecules, and $\nu_1,\ldots,\nu_m$ are their natural vibrational frequencies.
+In the equations above, $M$ is the molecular mass, $h$ is the Planck constant, $\theta_\text{rot}$ and $\nu_1,\ldots,\nu_m$ are the characteristic rotational temperatures and the natural vibrational frequencies of the gas molecules, respectively.
+As is well known, for molecules with $n$ atoms, $m=3n-1$ (linear molecules) or $m=3n-6$ (nonlinear molecules) \cite{mcquarrie}.
 Notice that $q_\text{vib}$ is a function that depends on $T$ and on the vibrational properties of the gas under consideration.

 On the other hand, from statistical mechanics we have that the Helmholtz energy is calculated by $A=-k_BT\ln Q$, where $Q$ is the canonical partition function of the system.
-Comparing this with \eqref{eq:Hfe}, we get
+Comparing this with Eq. \eqref{eq:Hfe}, we get

-with $\tilde{\phi}(T):=\phi(T)/(k_B T)$.
+with $\tilde{\phi}(T)=\phi(T)/(k_B T)$.
 With this information we can calculate the internal energy $U$ as

 Integrating the adiabatic curves, $\mathrm{d} U + P \mathrm{d} V = 0$, of the system in the $T-V$ representation yields